cressie176/blog/_posts/2024-12-23-reminders-as-code.md

 ### Introducing Knuff

-[Knuff](github.com/cressie176/knuff) is an open-source tool designed to implement reminders as code.
+[Knuff](github.com/cressie176/knuff) is an open-source reminders as code implementation.
 Reminders are specified as JSON or YAML and stored in plain text.
-A script that processes the reminders file, identifies due reminders, and posts them to an issue tracking system (e.g., GitHub) via a 'driver'.
-The script must be run by a scheduler, such as that provided by GitHub Actions.
+A script processes the reminders file, identifying due reminders, posting them to the issue tracking system of choice (e.g., GitHub) via a 'driver'.
+The script must be run by a scheduler (such as that provided by GitHub Actions) on at least a daily basis.

 #### Example Reminders File